Lorentz violation and the electron-ion collider: Lorentz-violating effects in unpolarized DIS

-\end{fmffile}where $c_{f}^{pp} \equiv c_{f}^{\mu\nu}p_{\mu}p_{\nu}$.
-The corresponding vertex rules for Eq.~\eqref{eq:model} are given in Fig.~\ref{fig:feynrules}.
-As in the Lorentz-invariant case of the SM, each vertex contributes a momentum-conserving delta function $\delta^{4}\left(\Sigma p\right)$ by virtue of preserved translational invariance in the mSME.
+where $\sigma_{\mu\nu} = \tfrac{i}{2}[\gamma_\mu,\gamma_\nu]$ and the associated vertex rule is shown in Fig.~\ref{fig:feynrules}.
+As in the Lorentz-invariant case, each vertex contributes a momentum-conserving delta function $\delta^{4}\left(\Sigma p\right)$ by virtue of preserved translational invariance in the mSME.
+In general, it is not possible to consider scenarios in which just one of the four coefficient combinations in Eqs.~\eqref{eq:quarkcoeffs} is present.
+However, in the particular case of \ti{unpolarized} scattering mediated by a virtual photon, the coefficients $d_{f}^{\mu\nu}$ do not produce observable effects.
+This is because the leptonic contribution to Eq.~\eqref{eq:diffxsec} yields the usual symmetric lepton tensor $L^{\mu\nu} = 2\left(k^{\mu}k'^{\nu} + k^{\nu}k'^{\mu} - (k\cdot k')\eta^{\mu\nu}\right)$.
+Due to the presence of an explicit $\gamma_5$ in Eq.~\eqref{eq:quarkprop}, the terms proportional to $d_f^{\mu\nu}$ produce an antisymmetric tensor which vanishes once contracted $L^{\mu\nu}$.
+Note that the coefficients $d_f^{\mu\nu}$ can produce observable effects if the DIS process is mediated by a $Z$ boson or if polarized observables are of interest.
+For our purposes, the only physically relevant coefficients are $c_{f}^{\mu\nu}$ and they can be considered independently from each other.
 The unpolarized DIS process in the presence of Lorentz violation within the parton-model assumptions is thus depicted in Fig.~\ref{fig:DISparton}.

 What has yet to be considered of the differential cross section Eq.~\eqref{eq:diffxsec} is the flux factor $F$ and final-state electron phase-space element.
 Extra attention must be taken in the calculation of $F$ since in the presence of Lorentz violation $F$ is frame dependent and particle trajectories are affected due to a modified energy-momentum dispersion relation and group velocity \cite{xsections}.
 Since we are working in the DIS limit and employing the parton model, the flux is calculated between the electron and parton.
 Because we are only considering modifications to freely-propagating partons in the initial state, it is reasonable to neglect the group-velocity modifications of $F$ \cite{LVdis,xsections}.
 The flux then takes the conventional form